uw-ssec/osp-nce/README.md

 On Windows, please install Docker Desktop and enable wsl integration.
 See [here](https://www.docker.com/get-started/) for more info.

-Once you've completed those steps, open the Terminal (MAC OS) or Command Prompt (Windows) and run `./deploy/build.sh`
+Once you've completed those steps, open the Terminal (Mac OS) or Command Prompt (Windows).
+Navigate to the folder where you'd like to store this project.
+[Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+Then, navigate to the top-level folder in this repo and run `./deploy/build.sh`

 This will build containers that store the dependencies GRACE relies on and automatically and run the app.
 When you run this command, you should get a message that looks like: